Cursor (Ephemeral State)

 Initial sync and reconnect

-const positions = cursor('canvas', { maxAge: 30_000 }); How throttle works
+const positions = cursor('canvas', { maxAge: 30_000 }); How throttling works

 Limitations

 - In-memory.
 Cursor positions live in the process.
 In cluster mode, each worker tracks its own connections.
+For cross-instance cursor sharing, use the Redis-backed variant from the extensions package.

 - No persistence.
 Positions are lost on restart.
 This is intentional - cursors are ephemeral.